 If a golf club has a golf pro and a tennis club a tennis pro, why shouldn't a yacht club have a sailing pro?
-Indian Harbor was among the first clubs to bring aboard a full-time sailing pro to teach adult sailing.
-That includes from learn to sail to advanced team racing.
+Indian Harbor was among the first clubs to bring aboard a full-time sailing pro to coach adult sailors.
+Coaching ranges from learn to sail to advanced team racing.

 Focus on Sailing

 In existence for over 20 years, Indian Harbor Yacht Club’s Ideal 18 program offers full-time and summer members and their families easy access to recreational sailing, sailing instruction, and competitive racing in the club's fleet of Ideal 18 sailboats.
 Activities are overseen by the Sailing Director and the Focus on Sailing Committee.